 Step #1: Cook The Chicken Breasts

-For this, I like to use boneless skinless chicken breasts.
-I find it's easier to buy them already pounded into cutlets, because not only does it save time but they will also cook at an even rate and be done a lot quicker than regular chicken breasts.
+• I find it’s easier to buy them already pounded into cutlets, because not only does it save time but they will also cook quicker than regular chicken breasts.

-Benefits of SautΓ©ing with Butter and Oil?
+Benefits of Sautéing with Butter and Oil?

-Anytime I'm sautΓ©ing chicken breasts I like to use a combination of olive oil and butter.
-The olive oil has a higher smoke point than butter, so you can heat the oil to a higher temperature than butter.
-But the butter adds some nice flavor that will eventually contribute to the sauce.
+• The olive oil has a higher smoke point than butter, so you can heat the oil to a higher temperature than butter.

 A Soft Sear Creates Tender Chicken

-The result is a soft sear that protects the chicken from scorching and results in a more tender piece of chicken as well.
-At this stage, the chicken doesn't need to be fully cooked through, just lightly sautΓ©ed on each side.
-You'll cook it completely at a later stage.
+• You’ll cook it completely at a later stage.
 Then you can transfer the chicken to a plate to rest, while you prepare the sauce.

 Step #2: Cook the Shallots and Mushrooms